Instruction Bill Waggoner with students studying soil test results.

 Upon completion of this program, students will be able to:

-• Explain agronomic principles and industry best-practices across the spectrum of crop production and soil management.
+• Explain industry best-practices across the spectrum of agriculture.

-• Apply key concepts of Plant and Soil Science to provide solutions to common industry challenges and basic farm management.
+• Apply key concepts of agricultural to provide solutions to common industry challenges and basic farm management.

-• Demonstrate the use of technological advancements and applications in Agronomy.
+• Demonstrate the use of technological advancements and applications in agriculture and how those applications improve agricultural output and efficiency.

 Students completing this degree must also complete curriculum requirements aligned with General Education Student Learning Outcomes.